ON Semiconductor (NASDAQ:ON) PT Lowered to $21.00 at Deutsche Bank

-ON Semiconductor (NASDAQ:ON) had its price target reduced by Deutsche Bank from $22.00 to $21.00 in a research report released on Tuesday, BenzingaRatingsTable reports.
-They currently have a buy rating on the semiconductor company’s stock.
+ON Semiconductor (NASDAQ:ON) had its price objective decreased by Deutsche Bank from $22.00 to $21.00 in a research report report published on Tuesday, BenzingaRatingsTable reports.
+Deutsche Bank currently has a buy rating on the semiconductor company’s stock.

-In related news, Director Daryl Ostrander sold 25,424 shares of the company’s stock in a transaction on Tuesday, March 17th.
-The shares were sold at an average price of $11.71, for a total transaction of $297,715.04.
-Following the completion of the sale, the director now directly owns 47,225 shares of the company’s stock, valued at approximately $553,004.75.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-1.42% of the stock is currently owned by corporate insiders.
+In other news, Director Daryl Ostrander sold 20,825 shares of the business’s stock in a transaction on Wednesday, February 19th.
+The shares were sold at an average price of $21.36, for a total transaction of $444,822.00.
+Following the sale, the director now owns 72,649 shares in the company, valued at approximately $1,551,782.64.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Insiders own 1.42% of the company’s stock.

-Institutional investors have recently made changes to their positions in the stock.
-Duncker Streett & Co.
-Inc. purchased a new position in ON Semiconductor in the 4th quarter valued at about $27,000.
-Orion Portfolio Solutions LLC purchased a new position in ON Semiconductor in the 4th quarter valued at about $28,000.
-Northwestern Mutual Wealth Management Co. boosted its position in ON Semiconductor by 29.3% in the 1st quarter.
-Northwestern Mutual Wealth Management Co. now owns 3,500 shares of the semiconductor company’s stock valued at $44,000 after buying an additional 793 shares during the last quarter.
-First PREMIER Bank purchased a new position in ON Semiconductor in the 1st quarter valued at about $50,000.
-Finally, Signaturefd LLC boosted its position in ON Semiconductor by 40.7% in the 1st quarter.
-Signaturefd LLC now owns 4,695 shares of the semiconductor company’s stock valued at $58,000 after buying an additional 1,359 shares during the last quarter.
+Hedge funds have recently made changes to their positions in the company.
+Capital International Investors raised its position in shares of ON Semiconductor by 99.4% in the 1st quarter.
+Capital International Investors now owns 17,986,884 shares of the semiconductor company’s stock worth $223,757,000 after purchasing an additional 8,965,654 shares during the last quarter.
+Norges Bank purchased a new position in shares of ON Semiconductor in the 4th quarter worth about $105,757,000.
+Vaughan Nelson Investment Management L.P. purchased a new position in shares of ON Semiconductor in the 1st quarter worth about $45,456,000.
+ArrowMark Colorado Holdings LLC raised its position in shares of ON Semiconductor by 64.8% in the 1st quarter.
+ArrowMark Colorado Holdings LLC now owns 7,998,196 shares of the semiconductor company’s stock worth $99,498,000 after purchasing an additional 3,146,006 shares during the last quarter.
+Finally, Capital Research Global Investors raised its position in shares of ON Semiconductor by 240.7% in the 1st quarter.
+Capital Research Global Investors now owns 4,047,864 shares of the semiconductor company’s stock worth $50,355,000 after purchasing an additional 2,859,931 shares during the last quarter.

 ON Semiconductor Corporation manufactures and sells semiconductor components for various electronic devices worldwide.
 The company operates in three segments: Power Solutions Group, Analog Solutions Group, and Intelligent Sensing Group.
 The Power Solutions Group segment offers discrete, module, and integrated semiconductor products for various applications, such as power switching and conversion, signal conditioning, circuit protection, signal amplification, and voltage reference.